-- Budget approval.
+- 1. Budget approval.
 Ensure appropriate budget approval has been received prior to commencing the procurement project.
-If the requirement involves the supply of assets under lease finance arrangements it must be signed off by the Chief Financial Officer or their appointed deputy; - 2.
-Authority to enter into Contracts Officers should ensure they are aware of the level of Delegated Authority required to enter into the contract, and if necessary seek formal approval prior to commencing the procurement. - 3.
+If the requirement involves the supply of assets under lease finance arrangements the Lease must be signed off by the Chief Financial Officer or their appointed deputy; - 2.
+Authority to enter into Contracts Officers should ensure they are aware of the must have the necessary level of Delegated or other Authority required to enter into the contract, and if necessary seek formal approval prior to commencing the procurement. - 3.
 Key Decisions/Decision making process.
-When determining the procurement process and timetable also need to identify who can make the contract award decision and the timeframe for this to be completed.
-If the requirement is identified as a Key Decision then formal notice must also be included on the Forward Plan of Key Decisions/28 Day notice.
-As a general rule most procurements over £100,000 in value will be Key Decisions.
-A Decisions Pathway must also be completed and as much notice as possible given to the Councils' Leadership Team about the procurement project.
-Contact Democratic Services for information and guidance.
-Note: If sufficient notice has not been given for a Key Decision then there is a high likelihood that when a contract is to be awarded there will be a delay whilst due public notice is given.
+When determining procurement process and timetable, Officers the Director or his/her nominee will also need to identify who can and will make the contract award decision.
+If the requirement is identified as a Key Decision (see the Constitution Part 2, Article 12 Decision Making, paragraph 12.03) then formal notice must also be included on the Forward Plan of Key Decisions aiving at least 28 Days' notice that a procurement decision is going to be made.
+A procurement timetable needs to be prepared allowing for the 28 days' notice on the Forward Plan (at a minimum) and, when the procurement decision has been made, allows for a further period of 5 working days for the decision to be published, as the decision is subject to call-in.